sazonovanton/SirChatalot/README.md

 # SirChatalot

 This is a Telegram bot that uses the OpenAI [ChatGPT API](https://beta.openai.com/docs/api-reference/chat) to generate responses to messages.
 I just wanted to test the OpenAI ChatGPT API and I thought that a Telegram bot would be a good way to do it.
+Some things can be unnecessary complicated.

 ## Getting Started
 * Clone the repository.